marchlo/eddn_spark_compose/README.md

 ### MacOS

-Before installing python make sure that xcode and homebrew are installed on your computer.
+Before installing python make sure that Xcode and Homebrew are installed on your computer.

-Isn't that so, then run this in terminal to install xcode:
+Isn't that so, then run this in terminal to install Xcode:
 ```sh
 $ xcode-select –install
 ```